teoziyiivy/tp/docs/DeveloperGuide.md

 ### Value proposition

-CLI.ckFit is a comprehensive workout client with the two main components of a workout diary and a calorie manager with the peripherals being weight tracking and BMI/recommended caloric intake calculator.
-These features can be conveniently accessed via the Command Line Interface (CLI).
+CLI.ckFit is a desktop-based fitness app which can be accessed easily via CLI.
+CLI.ckFit allows you to input and track your calories, weight, foods, and workouts throughout the day.
+It also allows you to save your data and view it whenever you wish to.
+It also comes with a BMI and recommended caloric intake calculator which can give you an idea of your current fitness level.
+All these features come together and complement each other but can also be used independently of one another.
+For instance, CLI.ckFit can simply be used as a stand alone Weight tracker if the user sees fit.

 ## Appendix B: User Stories